prachwal/preact-lib-app/README.md

 npm test
 ```

 Tests use Vitest with jsdom environment and generate JUnit XML report in `junit.xml`.
+Code coverage is collected and reports are generated in `coverage/` directory (HTML, JSON, text formats).

 ## Build